bhisaac/5eFP/5eFP-SRD.md

 >>
 > BOSS TREASURE
 >
->> Boss treasures award the greatest amount of coin, but are the most difficult to finish completely.
-These encounters award ⛁ upon discovery but potentially contain more bonus coins.
+>> Boss treasures award the greatest amount of coin, but are the most difficult to finish.
+These encounters are awarded ⛁ upon discovery but potentially contain more bonus coins.
 It is difficult, if not impossible, to unlock all boss treasure bonus coins.
 Boss treasure encounters require (MAX Wounds) successful WIS checks to find ⛁, and may include a boss trap or a boss creature encounter before resolving.

 ## Monster